boriskriger/Publications/README.md

 Kriger, B. (2019).
 Evolutionary Selection for Atemporal Memory Storage: Why Three Convergent Pressures Favor Architectures Where Time Belongs to Retrieval, Not to Storage.
 Zenodo. https://doi.org/10.5281/zenodo.18381880

 Kriger, B. (2021).
+The Evolutionary Architecture of Human Consciousness: Cognitive Contradictions, Biological Duality, and the Illusion of Time.
+Zenodo. https://doi.org/10.5281/zenodo.18384277

+Kriger, B. (2021).
 Epistemic Constraint Theory: A Unifying Framework for Inference Limitations Across Bayesian Epistemology, Information Theory, and Decision Theory.
 Zenodo. https://doi.org/10.5281/zenodo.18365738

 Kriger, B. (2022).
 Evolutionary Theory of Credence: A Conceptual Framework with Formal Analogies for Understanding Generative Modeling as a Resource-Theoretic Consequence of Complexity.
 Zenodo. https://doi.org/10.5281/zenodo.18379476